Psykotikism/Mutant_Tanks/README.md

-sm_st_stun - View information about the Stun ability. sm_st_throw - View information about the Throw ability. sm_st_track - View information about the Track ability. sm_st_vampire - View information about the Vampire ability. sm_st_vision - View information about the Vision ability. sm_st_warp - View information about the Warp ability.
+sm_st_stun - View information about the Stun ability. sm_st_throw - View information about the Throw ability. sm_st_track - View information about the Track ability. sm_st_undead - View information about the Undead ability. sm_st_vampire - View information about the Vampire ability. sm_st_vision - View information about the Vision ability. sm_st_warp - View information about the Warp ability.